mendersoftware/mender-docs/01.Getting-started/05.Standalone-deployments/docs.md

 mender -log-level info -rootfs http://<IP-OF-WORKSTATION>:8000/<ARTIFACT>
 ```

-Use the appropriate rootfs image file in place of `<ARTIFACT>`, e.g. `artifact.mender`.
+Use the appropriate Artifact file in place of `<ARTIFACT>`, e.g. `artifact.mender`.
 You can find the right name by opening a browser at [http://localhost:8000](http://localhost:8000?target=_blank).

-Mender will download the new artifact, process its metadata information, extract the content and write it to the inactive rootfs partition.
+Mender will download the new Artifact, process its metadata information, extract the contents and write it to the inactive rootfs partition.
 It will configure the bootloader to boot into it on the next reboot.
 This should take about 2 minutes to complete.

 !!!
 The `mender -rootfs` option accepts http(s) URIs, as well as file paths.
 Thus you can also update from a file system file from local storage like a USB-stick or remotely-mounted storage like NFS by simply changing the path to the image accordingly.